 Here is an alphabetical list of vegetables and a few related facts about each one.
 We hope you find it of use and maybe get to enjoy eating a few veggies you never knew existed.

 Artichoke – There are two vegetables with the name artichoke and they are quite different from each other.
 The ‘Globe Artichoke’ is a tight head of fleshy leaves, delicious steamed or boiled and eaten with lemon butter or hollandaise sauce.
 The tips of the leaves are too tough to eat even after cooking and the fiberous ‘choke’ is also inedible, but the ‘heart’ is wonderfully buttery in texture with a great flavour.
 The ‘Jerusalem Artichoke’ is a knobbly tuber like a small malformed potato.
 It has a smoky flavour and is delicious and healthy but has a tendency to cause flatulence in most people so don’t eat too much of it.

-Asparagus - tender green tips available during a short growing season.
+Asparagus – tender green tips available during a short growing season.
 Asparagus plants continue to produce new shoots every year and can last more than a decade, producing a crop each spring.
-There are two major forms; the green asparagus and the white asparagus.
+There are two major forms; the green asparagus (very popular seasonal treat in the UK) and the white asparagus.
 Both are delicious.